daoch4n/zen-ai-mcp-dev-tools/README.md

 You have development tools at your disposal.
 Use relevant tools from devtools MCP server for git management, file operations, and terminal access.
 When using any tool from devtools, always provide the current repository full current working directory path as the 'repo_path' option, do not set it to any other folder. 'repo_path' must be explicitly asked from user in beginning of conversation.
 When using execute_command tool, the current working directory will be set to repo_path provided.
 When using it for file manipulations, make sure to pass full path in the terminal command including repo_path prefix as manipulated file path.
 ```

-## Integration

-`mcp-devtools` is designed to be used in conjunction with [MCP-SuperAssistant](https://github.com/srbhptl39/MCP-SuperAssistant/) or similar projects to extend online chat-based assistants such as ChatGPT, Google Gemini, Perplexity, Grok, Google AI Studio, OpenRouter Chat, DeepSeek, Kagi, T3 Chat with direct access to local files, git and cli tools.

 ## MCP Server Configuration

 To integrate `mcp-devtools` with your AI assistant, add the following configuration to your MCP settings file: